marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/mergebits.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MERGE_BITS, bits, merge

 .. _merge_bits:

-.. index:: MERGE_BITS

-.. index:: bits, merge

 MERGE_BITS --- Merge of bits under mask
 ***************************************